MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 Training a custom model (for example, *document processing* and *object detection*) happens in the Power Apps or Power Automate portal, in the **AI models** page.
 Training doesn't require AI Builder credits or Copilot Credits.

-Your published model is then available in agent flow, where it will consume Copilot Credits.
+Your published model is then available in agent flow, where it consumes Copilot Credits.

 ## Copilot Credit consumption examples